Leafwing-Studios/Emergence/design/src/research/domestication.md

 2. Capture a number of specimens of a species.
 3. Keep that population alive for several life cycles.

-Once you have domesticated a new species, you unlock control over [genetics](genetics.md) for that species, and can build reproductive structures for that species.
+Once you have domesticated a new species, you unlock control over [guided evolution](guided-evolution.md) for that species, and can build reproductive structures for that species.

 ## Implied Constraints